 You can also expect for your teeth to feel a little loose after you first get your braces.
 Part of the treatment plan is for the braces to slightly loosen your teeth in order to straighten them into the best position.
 Once your teeth are in their proper place, they will not continue to be loose.

-Loose wires and bands
+Loose Wires and Bands

 It is possible for you to perform a temporary fix by using the back of a spoon or the eraser end of a pencil to gently ease the wire back into place.
-If the loose wire is irritating your lips or cheeks while you are waiting to get in to the office, place wax or a wet cotton ball over the broken wire for temporary relief from the irritation.
+If the loose wire is irritating your lips or cheeks while you are waiting to get into the office, place wax or a wet cotton ball over the broken wire for temporary relief from the irritation.

-Playing Sports with Braces
+Playing Sports With Braces

 During your treatment, it is perfectly fine for you to continue in your athletic activities.
-We definitely recommend that you wear a mouth guard while playing sports.
+We definitely recommend that you wear a mouthguard while playing sports.
 This is one of those situations where it is worth finding the best mouth guard available for maximum protection.

 If you are involved in a sports collision, you will want to check your braces for any damage.
 Contact us immediately if you notice loose teeth or damage to your braces.
-You can find temporary relief from pain and irritation by rinsing with warm saltwater or by applying wax to your braces.
+You can also find temporary relief from pain and irritation by rinsing with warm saltwater or by applying wax to your braces.